heutelbeck/sapl-policy-engine/sapl-documentation/6_8_Tornado.md

 Under the strict fail-closed discipline only an explicit `SUSPEND` keeps the subscription alive while pausing it. `DENY`, `INDETERMINATE`, and `NOT_APPLICABLE` all terminate.
 For keep-alive semantics where access pauses and later resumes, the policy must emit `SUSPEND` rather than `DENY`.
 Operators who want `NOT_APPLICABLE` to pause rather than terminate set the combining algorithm's `defaultDecision` to `SUSPEND` at the PDP level.

 **signal_transitions.** With the default `False`, suspend and resume boundaries are silent.
 The consumer sees items while permitted and a gap while suspended, with no boundary marker.
-With `True`, the enforced stream carries an `ACCESS_SUSPENDED` boundary item each time it is suspended and an `ACCESS_RESTORED` boundary item each time it resumes (the SSE binding renders these as frames).
+With `True`, the enforced stream carries an `ACCESS_SUSPENDED` boundary item each time it is suspended and an `ACCESS_GRANTED` boundary item each time it resumes (the SSE binding renders these as frames).
 Use this when the consumer should render a paused/resumed status.

 **pause_rap_during_suspend.** With the default `False`, the protected async iterator stays subscribed during suspension.
 Items keep arriving from upstream and are dropped on the way to the client, giving lower latency on resume.
 With `True`, the upstream iterator is cancelled on entry to the suspended state and re-subscribed on resume.
 Use this for upstream sources with expensive side effects that must not run while access is paused.